The Ultimate Guide to Inventory Management in Supply Chain

 Keep Detailed Product Records

-Inventory turnover is key to maintaining an efficient supply chain.
+Inventory turnover is key to maintaining supply chain management.
 Keeping detailed records of the items in your inventory will help you evaluate what’s working (or selling) and what’s not.
 Track information such as:

 • Product names